 In our RP6 Business Plan we requested, for the first time, an allowance to manage the uptake of Low Carbon Technologies (LCTs) on our network.
 The Utility Regulator approved this innovation funding.
 To facilitate this, we used EA Technology’s Transform Model to forecast the likely uptake of LCTs and output the required expenditure to manage the network impact.
 The Transform Model identified two potential investment strategies that can be deployed “ Business as Usual (BaU)” or a “smart incremental” strategy.

-•A BaU strategy uses conventional solutions only to reinforce the network (e.g. bigger transformer or thicker cables or overhead lines).
+- A BaU strategy uses conventional solutions only to reinforce the network (e.g. bigger transformer or thicker cables or overhead lines).

-•A smart incremental strategy uses either conventional solutions, smart technologies or customer based solutions (e.g. demand side management) to manage the network impact, depending on which offers the best overall solution for our customers on a case by case basis.
+- A smart incremental strategy uses either conventional solutions, smart technologies or customer based solutions (e.g. demand side management) to manage the network impact, depending on which offers the best overall solution for our customers on a case by case basis.

+The Transform Model outputted that there would be significant financial benefit to customers by adopting a smart incremental strategy when compared to a BaU strategy.
 However, before beginning to avail of these benefits we need to have suitably trialled smart and customer based solutions on our network.

 Developing Innovative Solutions